Tools

 OpenClaw host exec modes

-deny Block host exec.
+deny deny / off Block host exec entirely.
 No host commands are allowed.

-allowlist Run only allowlisted commands.
+allowlist allowlist / off Run only allowlisted commands; silently deny misses.
 You have a known-safe command set.

-ask Run allowlist matches and ask on misses.
-A human should review new commands.
+ask allowlist / on-miss Run allowlist matches; ask a human on misses.
+A human should review every new command.

-auto Run allowlist matches, then use auto-review.
+auto allowlist / on-miss Run allowlist matches; send misses through auto-review before falling back to human approval.
 Coding sessions need practical guarded access.

-full Run host exec without prompts.
+full full / off Run host exec without prompts.
 This trusted host/session should skip approval gates.

 For the full host exec policy, local approvals file, allowlist schema, safe bins, and forwarding behavior, see Exec approvals.